UW-MLGEO/ML-Geo-Project-Kopfli-Wolf/README.md

 - Other parameters (not precipitation & temperature) have a significant impact on dvv → earthquake (add the eq catalog)
 - I choose a bad station
 - Try another station
+### Forecasting:

+The figures below show the result of the Simple Neural Network (fig 1) and Long Short term Memory (Figures 2 and 3), trained on 70 % of the data.
+It is very clear that the Simple Neural Network performs better with what we have done thus far.
+When working with the LSTM, we initially found a model that fit our test data fairly well with the exception of the scaling (note the side-by-side comparison).
+After rescaling, we see that our chosen normalization hasn’t worked as well as we had hoped.

+Our work shows that the simple recurrent neural network is the best performing thus far.
+Further improvements can and should be made to the Long Short term Memory model.
+Future Work:
+- Further exploration to model forecasts with Koopman Operator Theory (Deep Probabilistic Koopman)
+- Improvements and Optimization of LSTM Model
+- Further Exploration of Gated Recurrent Unit Network
+- A full analysis of best performing model for all four neural networks
+- Bring in other networks from Calfornia and perform the same tests on those.
+Create Geospatial forecast amongst networks where statistically achievable.
+- Inclusion of other factors such as Temperature and Precipitation to Improve Temporal Forecast of entire network

 ## References
 Clements, T., & Denolle, M. A. (2018).
 Tracking groundwater levels using the ambient seismic field.
 Geophysical Research Letters, 45, 6459–6465. https://doi.org/10.1029/2018GL077706